 Not permissible.

-Well, that's that's very strange.
+Well, that's very strange.

-She's in the inspector general's office, which is overseeing all of this.
+She's in the Inspector General's office, which is overseeing all of this.

 Stay with us.